sarkarchandan/Francois/README.md

 # Francois

 #### This is a library written in C++, using STL containers and algorithms in order to provide implementations for some of the core structures of the linear algebra,  starting with the Matrix and Determinants.
 Relevant concepts and structures are being added.
 This library attempts to draw a coherence between the mathematical properties of these structures and their respective implementations in programming.
 At the same time, it provides some convenient methods to create, transform, and utilize these structures.
 It uses the _algebra_ namespace to provide implementations for all of its features.
 C++ static assertion is implemented in order to restrict its use only for the datatypes representing real numbers for the time being.
 A separate extension is being defined in order to explore more possibilities of working with custom datatypes, involving numeric computations.

 #### Furthermore,  it is an interface library which uses CMake build system to build and integrate the [googletest](https://github.com/google/googletest "Googletest - Google Testing and Mocking Framework") in order to enable testing.
+The testing framework is closely integrated with the library during the CMake configuration time because the associated test suite is used both to validate the library features and at the same time acts as a viable reference of how to use them.
 All cases of input parameters which violate the mathematical logic behind the structures are handled with std::exception and its child types.
 Following are the core datatypes of the library.

 ## algebra::ElementSequence

 ##### ElementSequence is the most fundamental structure in the algebra namespace which, represents any one dimensional sequence of real numbers.
 ElementSequence uses protected initializers in order to prevent users from instantiating this type.
 Therefore, it rather works as an internal base type which encapsulates the management and interaction with the data structure it uses behind the scene.

 ## algebra::Row & algebra::Column

 ##### Both Row and Column datatypes inherit from the ElementSequence and represent the rows and the columns of a matrix or determinant.
 Therefore, they independently support several convenient arithmetic operations while at the same time sharing the same data structure behind the scene.
-Defining these types individually makes it easier to implement several other more complex operations e.g., multiplication two matrices.
+Defining these types individually makes it easier to implement several other more complex operations e.g., multiplication of two matrices.
 Both algebra::Row and algebra::Column offer public initializers and some of the arithmetic operations they support are

 ```
 * Addition and subtraction of two rows or columns of equal lengths from each other.